Support for people from Ukraine

 Super Sponsor Scheme

-On 13 July 2022, the Scottish Government announced a three-month pause on new visa applications for displaced Ukrainians to come to Scotland.
+In July 2022, the Scottish Government announced a pause on new visa applications for displaced Ukrainians to come to Scotland.
 We will update this information when applications are opened again.

 Information from UK Government